Scalingo/documentation/_posts/platform/app/task-scheduling/2000-01-01-scalingo-scheduler.md

 ---

 {% warning %}
-This feature is currently available only in private beta.
-Ask the support to get early access.
+This feature is currently available only in Public Beta.
+It means the product is available to everyone and that the software is considered stable.
+Only interfaces may change until the official release.
 {% endwarning %}

 Scalingo Scheduler is here to help you run scheduled tasks at regular intervals.